Bonk (BONK) 24-Hour Trading Volume Hits $56,714.00

-Bonk (CURRENCY:BONK) traded flat against the US dollar during the 24 hour period ending at 18:00 PM ET on February 13th.
-Bonk has a market cap of $1.25 million and $56,714.00 worth of Bonk was traded on exchanges in the last 24 hours.
-One Bonk coin can currently be bought for $0.42 or 0.00000682 BTC on cryptocurrency exchanges.
-Over the last seven days, Bonk has traded flat against the US dollar.
+Bonk (CURRENCY:BONK) traded flat against the US dollar during the 1 day period ending at 17:00 PM E.T. on February 14th.
+One Bonk coin can now be purchased for about $0.42 or 0.00000682 BTC on cryptocurrency exchanges.
+Bonk has a total market capitalization of $1.25 million and $56,714.00 worth of Bonk was traded on exchanges in the last 24 hours.
+During the last seven days, Bonk has traded flat against the US dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.